 Creating a package

-@tinycld/create-package is the interactive scaffolder for new packages.
-One command produces a sibling repo that matches the conventions every first-party package follows - manifest, CI workflow, tsconfig, sample screens or a settings panel, and (optionally) a Go server stub.
-(Lint config lives in the app shell’s biome.json and applies to every linked package — no biome.json ships in the new repo.)
-It’s the fastest way to go from idea to “linked into core and typechecking.”
+@tinycld/bootstrap is the interactive scaffolder for new packages.
+One command produces a feature repo that matches the conventions every first-party package follows - manifest, CI workflow, tsconfig, sample screens or a settings panel, and (optionally) a Go server stub.
+(Lint config lives in the app shell’s biome.json and applies to every member — no biome.json ships in the new repo.)
+It’s the fastest way to go from idea to “a member of the workspace that typechecks.”

 One-shot

 The positional argument is the slug - kebab-case, 3–40 chars.
-It becomes the npm package name (my-feature), the URL segment (/a/[orgSlug]/my-feature/), and the Go module path (tinycld.org/packages/my-feature).
+It becomes the npm package name (@tinycld/my-feature), the URL segment (/a/[orgSlug]/my-feature/), and the Go module path (tinycld.org/packages/my-feature).
 Omit it to be asked.

 Where the scaffolder puts things